CyberFlameGO/svnpython/Doc/library/calendar.rst

    .. versionadded:: 2.5

 :class:`HTMLCalendar` instances have the following methods:

-   .. method:: formatmonth(theyear, themonth[, withyear])
+.. method:: HTMLCalendar.formatmonth(theyear, themonth[, withyear])

    Return a month's calendar as an HTML table.
 If *withyear* is true the year will be included in the header, otherwise just the month name will be used.

-   .. method:: formatyear(theyear, themonth[, width])
+.. method:: HTMLCalendar.formatyear(theyear, themonth[, width])

    Return a year's calendar as an HTML table. *width* (defaulting to 3) specifies the number of months per row.

-   .. method:: formatyearpage(theyear[, width[, css[, encoding]]])
+.. method:: HTMLCalendar.formatyearpage(theyear[, width[, css[, encoding]]])

-      Return a year's calendar as a complete HTML page. *width* (defaulting to
-      3) specifies the number of months per row. *css* is the name for the cascading style sheet to be used. :const:`None` can be passed if no style sheet should be used. *encoding* specifies the encoding to be used for the output (defaulting to the system default encoding).
+   Return a year's calendar as a complete HTML page. *width* (defaulting to 3) specifies the number of months per row. *css* is the name for the cascading style sheet to be used. :const:`None` can be passed if no style sheet should be used. *encoding* specifies the encoding to be used for the output (defaulting to the system default encoding).

 .. class:: LocaleTextCalendar([firstweekday[, locale]])

    This subclass of :class:`TextCalendar` can be passed a locale name in the constructor and will return month and weekday names in the specified locale.
 If this locale includes an encoding all strings containing month and weekday names will be returned as unicode.

    .. versionadded:: 2.5